 Grande region.
-In 2024 TID is now looking to test satellite communications to assets in Del Puerto Canyon.
-If these tests are successful TID will plan to stand up another weather station in this region.
+In 2024 TID began looking to test satellite communications to assets in Del Puerto Canyon.
+Over the next several months TID plans to stand up another weather station in this region.
 The deployment of additional weather stations will further enhance TID's data driven decision making.
-TID staff will be working to acquire the needed easements to install these weather stations.
+TID staff has been working to acquire the needed easements to install these weather stations.